camunda/camunda-docs/versioned_docs/version-8.1/components/best-practices/development/invoking-services-from-the-process-c7.md

 ### General recommendation

-In general, we _recommend to use external tasks_ to apply a general architecture and mindset, that allows to [leverage Camunda Platform 8 easier](/guides/migrating-from-camunda-7/migration-readiness.md#prepare-for-smooth-migrations).
+In general, we _recommend to use external tasks_ to apply a general architecture and mindset, that allows to [leverage Camunda 8 easier](/guides/migrating-from-camunda-7/migration-readiness.md#prepare-for-smooth-migrations).
 This typically outweights the following downsides of external tasks:

 - A slightly increased complexity for Java projects, because they have to handle seperate Java clients.
 - A slightly increased overhead compared to Java delegates, as all comunication with the engine is remote, even if it runs in the same Java VM.

-Only if the increased latency does not work for your use case, for example, because you need to execute a 30-task process synchronously to generate a REST response within a handfull of milliseconds, should you then consider Java delegates (or also consider switching to use Camunda Platform 8).
+Only if the increased latency does not work for your use case, for example, because you need to execute a 30-task process synchronously to generate a REST response within a handfull of milliseconds, should you then consider Java delegates (or also consider switching to use Camunda 8).

 ### Detailed comparison